NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ## Learning outcomes

-- Have a basic understaing of the steps for quality control, normalization, dimensionality reduction, clustering and visualization of single cell ATAC-seq data
+- Have a basic understanding of the steps for quality control, normalization, dimensionality reduction, clustering and visualization of single cell ATAC-seq data

 - Have a basic understanding of the steps to combine single cell ATAC-seq data with RNA-seq data, to better infer cell types.